the genius twitter account turning paparazzi shots into masterpieces | read | i-D

 — TabloidArtHistory (@TabloidArtHist) July 14, 2017

 Until then, you can use @tabloidarthistory to justify your love of so-called trashy pop culture photos by seeing them as high-art.
 That's all the creators of the account really want.
-"Well", Elise adds.
-"That and to get an RT from Paris Hilton."
+"Well", Elise add, "that and to get an RT from Paris Hilton."

 Text Roisin Lanigan